mbernhard7/supreme-bot/supreme-bot/README.md

 2. For each task, it will add the items to cart
 3. It will attempt to checkout based on the method the user specified in the config file.

-The code is written by myself, with the exception of the twocaptcha API wrapper which I sourced from github and tweaked to my liking, and a few code snippets from stackoverflow that are all linked.
+I wrote the code, with the exception of the twocaptcha API wrapper which I sourced from github and tweaked to my liking, and a few code snippets from stackoverflow that are all linked.
 Some elements (like the way I load configs, or the get_local_directory functions), came from older programs that I wrote, and may have been previously inspired by other’s work on stackoverflow or github, but at this point are common knowledge.

 Going forward, I plan on a few upgrades.
 In order by priority:
-1. Multithreading captcha token requests
+1. Multi-threading captcha token requests
-2. Multithreading tasks
+2. Multi-threading tasks
 3. Proxy integration
 4. Adding to cart by AJAX request